-BURLINGTON – On May 21, the North Carolina State Laboratory of Public Health in Raleigh confirmed Alamance County’s third case of rabies for the year.
+BURLINGTON – On December 23, the North Carolina Veterinary Diagnostic Laboratory (NCVDL) in Raleigh confirmed Alamance County’s third case of rabies for the year.

-On May 17, Alamance County Animal Control was notified that a bat was found at a medical office building on Delaney Street in Burlington.
-Alamance County Animal Control sent the bat to the State Laboratory for Public Health for testing and the bat was positive for rabies.
-There was no human exposure to the bat.
-If you live in this area and have outside pets, the Health Department encourages you to examine them for any wounds that may have come from contact with this bat and notify Animal Control or the Health Department’s Environmental Health office at (336) 570-6367 if you have questions or concerns.
+If you live in this area and have outside pets, the Health Department encourages you to examine them for any wounds that may have come from contact with this dog and notify Alamance County Animal Control, 336-570-6302, or the Health Department’s Environmental Health office at (336) 570-6367 if you have questions or concerns.

 If you are bitten by any animal:

-Last year, Alamance County had five confirmed animal cases of rabies.
+Last year, Alamance County had seven confirmed animal cases of rabies.

 For more information or questions about rabies control and vaccinations requirements, contact the Health Department’s Environmental Health office at (336) 570-6367.